All in a day's work

 We're looking into sustainable solutions to keep half moon reservoir clear of silt, including some new technology to pump rather than dredge the silt out.

 Future projects: Banqueting House

-Repairs to the Banqueting House ceiling are planned for later this year.
+Repairs to the Banqueting House ceiling are planned for this spring.

 Future projects: Chinese garden